Jonas-Zielke/CPCluster/cpcluster_common/README.md

 # cpcluster_common

-`cpcluster_common` provides shared data types used by the CPCluster master node and normal nodes.
+`cpcluster_common` provides shared data types used by the CPCluster master node and worker nodes.
 It defines the structures for authentication and the messages exchanged between peers.
+The crate targets the Rust **2021** edition.

 ## Provided Types